RapiD-Engineering/RapiDVision.Docs/docs/index.md

-# Welcome to RapiD Engineering Documentation
+# Welcome to RapiD Vision Documentation

-This documentation covers the RapiD Engineering suite of products.
+This documentation covers the RapiD Vision suite of products.

 ## Products